 - Lung resection surgery may be considered in patients with localised disease in whom symptoms are not controlled by medical treatment.

-- Bronchial artery embolisation and/or surgery is first-line therapy for the management of massive haemoptysis.
+- Bronchial artery embolisation and/or surgery are first-line therapy for the management of massive haemoptysis.

 - Lung transplantation may need to be considered for end-stage disease if pulmonary function is very poor with FEV1 below 30% of predicted.